vasilvestre/totk-mod-manager-for-switch-emulators/README.md

 They are sourced from https://github.com/hoverbike1/TOTK-Mods-collection

 > [!IMPORTANT]
-> Holographic now uses TOTKOptimizer to handle mods easily.
+> Mod collection now uses TOTKOptimizer to handle mods easily.
 [Give it a try !](https://github.com/hoverbike1/TOTK-Mods-collection)

 ## Features